syspack/pakages/README.md

 that they are built, tested, and deployed from modular repositories, and can be installed into consistent container bases that Pakages provides.

+**important** recent updates to spack have broken pakages, and I don't have the patience with spack to fix it again, so I'm pursuring developing this toward other kinds of general artifact builds.
+If you have ideas to save spack please open an issue.
+The install -> cache functionality is not consistent enough imho for this to reliably work, and (as I've learned before) maintaining anything with spack as a dependency is a really bad idea.

 ## Goals

 We want a framework that is optimized to help people build packages from source,